kalanavw/notes/AWS/notes/Security.md

         - AppSync GrapQL API
         - Cognito user pool
     - Define WEB Acl (Access ControlList)
-    - Web ACL are Regional except for CloudFront
+    - Web ACLs are Regional except for CloudFront
     - A rule group is a reusable set of rules that you can add to a web ACL
     - Does not support the NLB
     - Can use Global Accelerator for fixed IP and WAF on the ALB
-- AWS Shield : Protect from DDoS attack
+- AWS Shield: Protect from DDoS attack
   -  DDos: Distributed Denial of Service - many requests at the same time
   -  Free service
   -  protect from attacks such as SYN/UDP floods, Reflection attacks, and other layer 3 & 4 attacks